Rosemary Oil for Hair Growth: 2021 Guide

 Hair Benefits:

 The ACV gently cleans the scalp by removing excess sebum buildup.
-The rosemary and peppermint oils also clean the scalp, as well as soothe any irritation and increase blood flow to the area.
+The rosemary and peppermint oils also clean the scalp, as well as soothe any irritation, and increase blood flow to the area.

 Finally, the jojoba oil both moisturizes and hydrates the scalp and hair strands.
-This prevents hair breakage, and increases hair strength.
+This prevents hair breakage and increases hair strength.

-Now, you’re probably wondering how much benefit this can really have.
+Now, you’re probably wondering how much benefit this can have.
 After all, you rinse it off within minutes of applying it.
 That’s why I recommend you also use your own, essential oil-infused conditioner.

 You can add rosemary oil to any store-bought conditioner, or even create your own.
 And the majority of conditioners can be left in for 20 minutes, or even overnight.